 What if I have a question regarding a claim?

-You may send a question through our secure member portal, MyChart or contact Customer Service.
+You may send a question through our secured member portal, MyChart, or contact Customer Service.

 Is my routine doctor's visit paid every 12 months or calendar year?

 Senior Preferred members are eligible for one routine physical and vision exam every 12 months.
 If you have questions about the timing of your visit(s), please don't hesitate to contact Customer Service.